-The UTeach program enables upper-division UCI undergraduates to design, develop and deliver their own lower-division seminar classes.
-This provides an opportunity to integrate research, teaching, and learning, as contemplated by UC’s mission.
+UTeach is a program that enables upper-division UCI undergraduates to design, develop and deliver their own lower-division seminar classes.
+Under the Department of Undergraduate Education, this program provides a unique opportunity to integrate research, teaching, and learning, as contemplated by the UC’s mission.

 UTeach was started in 2007 by students working with the Division of Undergraduate Education and the Associated Students UCI.
 The UTeach program has been housed under the Division of Undergraduate Education since 2013.